metric-space-ai/metric/modules/distance/README.md

 This is the equilvalent for the Chebychev metric for random sampled data.

 ## The entropy family
-### Variation of Information
+### VMixing
-This metric uilizes the entropy to compute a pseudo-metric .
+This a measure of difference between entropies of datasets and entropy of concatenated dataset.
+Not a true metric.

 # Related metrics
 ## The norm family